waker-he/cs-learning-notes/cpp/concurrency/memory-model/memory-model.md

             - they pair with each other when operating on the __same mutex__
     - to achieve __SC-DRF memory model__, __release operation__ and __acquire operation__ act as __memory barrier__
     - __memory barrier__ prevents code from being reordered across it in one direction or both directions
+        - it requires cooperation with software (compiler) and hardware (processor and cache)
         - memory operations before a __release operation__ cannot be reordered to be after the __release operation__
             - __release__ is considered as publishing data that has been written to other threads
         - memory operations after a __acquire operation__ cannot be reordered to be before the __acquire operation__